 About Me |

-I am interested in computational techniques that exploit inherent sparsity in complex data;
+I learned a lot about computational techniques that exploit inherent sparsity in complex data;

-my collaborators and I develop data-driven, low-dimensional dynamic models for biological and engineered systems.
+my collaborators and I continue to develop data-driven, low-dimensional dynamic models for biological and engineered systems.

 I grew up in Maryland (MBHS) and was an undergrad at Caltech, where I majored in biology.

 Afterwards, I went to Princeton and studied neuroscience with Carlos Brody.